 For most 454, SoLID and Illumina runs you should see quality scores between Q20 and Q40.
 Note that these as only estimates of base-quality based on calibration runs performed by the manufacturer against a sample of known sequence with (typically) a GC content of 50%.
 Extreme GC biases and/or particular motifs or homopolymers can cause the quality scores to become unreliable.
 Accurate base qualities are an essential part in ensuring variant calls are correct.
-As a
+As a rough and ready rule we generally assume that with Illumina data anything less than Q20 is not useful

-@D3P26HQ1:110:d0eh1acxx:8:1101:1116:2122 1:N:0:
+@D3P26H01:110:d0eh1acxx:8:1101:1116:2122 1:N:0: